tmwagency/TMW-PHP-coding-standards/php coding standards.md

     function _aportion_other(&$data, &$labels)
     {}

-### Encoding Issues & Database

-To avoid unnecessary encoding issues ensure that all PHP scripts are saved as UTF8 files.
-Most editors and IDEs will do this automatically, although some on Windows platforms might need some 'encouragement' in this regard.
-Likewise, if you're using a MySQL database, ensure that the correct encoding is set there.
-MySQL has three levels of encoding: database, table, and field.
-Typically, setting it to utf8\_general\_ci when you create the database will ensure that it cascades down automatically when you create tables and fields.
-If you set it wrongly though, and attempt to retroactively correct it, you will need to do so at each level, as such changes only propagate downwards upon creation, not modification.
-You may also run into issues with the connection that PHP has with MySQL, which must also be made as UTF8.
-The exact implementation varies slightly for the different connection methods, PDO uses this for example:

-    $pdo = new PDO("mysql:dbname=$dbname;host=$dbhost",$dbuser,$dbpass, array(PDO::MYSQL_ATTR_INIT_COMMAND => "SET NAMES 'UTF8'"));

-Also, when creating tables, try to use the field types that are most appropriate for the data they will be carrying, so things like telephone numbers, email addresses, names, etc, will suit the varchar type, small finite lists suit an enum type, etc. It can be worth being overly generous when specifying lengths for varchar fields also; entries won't use more space than they need to, but it will prevent accidental truncation of data.
-As mentioned above, take care when inserting data into the database, and ensure that all data is properly filtered to prevent SQL injection.
-The best method is to use parameterised PDO queries, but if you're using a framework or platform it may have an abstracted interface for something like this. '''Avoid using the
-'''``mysql_*`` `**`functions` `at` `all` `costs!`**

-If you run into issues with the “headers already sent” error, and you're sure there is no output occurring before you're attempting a (either explicitly or implied) `header()` call, then check to see if you're editor/IDE has added a byte order mark (BOM).
-PHP doesn't play well with these, and it can trigger some unusual bugs, so BOMs should be removed whenever possible in source code.

 ### Frameworks and Platforms

 If you're using a framework or other platform you should follow the best